qmacro/teched-jq-talk/README.md

 ### A digression on JSON values and streaming

 Earlier in this section, we asked the question (of the JSON in [available-regions.json](./available-regions.json)) "what's the actual (outermost) JSON value here?".
 We asked it like this: `jq 'type' available-regions.json` and got the answer: `"object"`.
-There was an assumption implied in this simple example question, that jq is only happy processing a file of JSON where that JSON is effectively a single value or type at the outermost level.
-And this is true of the data, which starts like this:
+There was an assumption implied in this simple question that jq is only happy processing JSON input where that JSON is effectively a single value or type at the outermost level.

+And as far as the data we have is concerned, that assumption holds true, in that there's a single outermost element, which is an object:

 ```json
 {